Football and 3D printing

 3D printed football robots

 And who does not just like football and 3D printing, but is also interested in robot technology, it's another interesting news.
 From 16 to 22 June, RoboCup 2018 was held in Montreal.
 RoboCup was founded in 1997 with the aim of building robots that will be able to overcome the football World Champion in 2050.
 Whether this will succeed or not we cannot know But to stay with 3D printing, you should watch this video about the NUbots team in Australia.
-Parts of robots are made with 3D printing, made of carbon fibres and onyx material, making them light and durable.
+Parts of robots are made with 3D printing, made of carbon fibers and onyx material, making them light and durable.

 And if you have an idea of something interesting you want to print, then: